sscs-ose/sscs-ose.github.io/_pages/analog.md

 There are mainly two simulators available that are historically based on [SPICE](https://en.wikipedia.org/wiki/SPICE):

-* [nspice](http://ngspice.sourceforge.net) is very well integrated with `xschem` and `SKY130`.
+* [nspice](http://ngspice.sourceforge.net) integrates well with `xschem` and `SKY130`.
 * [Xyce](https://github.com/Xyce/Xyce) is a high-speed simulator with good multithreading support, but there are some incompatibilities in the `SKY130` ecosystem.

-These simulators produce either textfiles as output or a binary output format that can be viewed either directly in `xschem`, or using [Gaw](https://github.com/StefanSchippers/xschem-gaw).
+These simulators produce either a text file as output or a binary output format that can be viewed either directly in `xschem` or using [Gaw](https://github.com/StefanSchippers/xschem-gaw).

 For Python-savvy designers, [spyci](https://github.com/gmagno/spyci) might be an attractive option for viewing and manipulating SPICE result files.

+In order to get started quickly in `ngspice` analog simulations, this online version of simulation and plotting might be a good start: [EEsim.dev](https://eesim.dev).
+The source code is available [here](https://github.com/danchitnis/EEsim) for self-hosting.

 ## Layout Editing

 Once the circuit is working to expectation, an IC layout has to be drawn that implements the circuit in question using MOSFETs, resistors, capacitors, and (potentially) inductors.
 For creating a full-custom chip layout, two tools are integrated into the `SKY130` environment:

 * [Magic VLSI](https://github.com/RTimothyEdwards/magic) is an old tool but still the best option for layout creation.
-The operation of `magic` is a bit special, and you have to go through the [tutorials](http://opencircuitdesign.com/magic) to understand the usage model.
-As with any advanced tool, you have to effectively use mouse and keyboard shortcuts.
+The operation of `magic` is a bit special, and you must go through the [tutorials](http://opencircuitdesign.com/magic) to understand the usage model.
+As with any advanced tool, you must effectively use mouse and keyboard shortcuts.
 This [cheat sheet](https://github.com/hpretl/iic-osic/blob/main/magic-cheatsheet/magic_cheatsheet.pdf) can help you to get started.
 * [KLayout](https://www.klayout.de) is a more modern tool and fast working with large GDS files.
-However, since it lacks parametric layout cells (pcells) for `SKY130` at the moment, its role is mainly for GDS viewing and layer manipulation.
+However, since it lacks parametric layout cells (p-cells) for `SKY130` at the moment, its role is mainly for GDS viewing and layer manipulation.

 Custom IC layout needs to be learned, so look for guidance and tutorials, e.g., on YouTube, or find a community for support.

-Once you are finished with your IC layout, you need to check it for correctness.
+Once you have finished your IC layout, you need to check it for correctness.
 The following checks are the bare minimum:

-* Design Rule Check (DRC) makes sure that your layout conforms to the rules set up by the wafer foundry and ensures manufacturability.
+* Design Rule Check (DRC) ensures that your layout conforms to the rules set up by the wafer foundry and ensures manufacturability.
 DRC can be done using `magic`, but the setup can be tricky.
-Refer to a ready-made script like [this one](https://github.com/hpretl/iic-osic/blob/main/iic-drc.sh) to get you started.
+Refer to a ready-made script like [this one](https://github.com/hpretl/iic-osic/blob/main/iic-drc.sh) to get started.
 * Layout-Versus-Schematic (LVS) ensures that the device netlist (aka "the circuit") that you drew in the layout tool is the same that you entered into the schematic tool (in terms of topology and component values).
 To check your layout, a netlist extracted from the layout (using `magic`) and a netlist extracted from the schematic (using `xschem`) are compared.
 This comparison tool is called [netgen](https://github.com/RTimothyEdwards/netgen).
 Again, setting this up can be tricky, but a [script](https://github.com/hpretl/iic-osic/blob/main/iic-lvs.sh) is also available for that.

 Finally, you have to realize that the wires connecting microelectronic components are really thin (sub-µm) and packed close together.
 This increases wiring resistance, as well as capacitive coupling.
 Both are unwanted effects and can have a catastrophic impact on your circuit performance.